 Stick vs. MIG vs. TIG: Which Process is Right For You?

-The three most common welding processes today are Stick, MIG and TIG.
-Each process has its own set of benefits and limitations.
+The three most common welding processes today are Stick, MIG, and TIG.
+Each welding process has its own set of pros and cons that could either benefit or limit you.
 Choosing the correct process will save you a great deal of time and frustration.

 Stick Welding: (Shielded-Metal Arc)

 Stick welding is the oldest, simplest, and most cost-efficient of the three processes discussed in this post.
 Because of this, it is one of the most popular welding methods and a common choice for the beginner or hobbyist welder.

 How it works: In stick welding, a consumable flux-coated rod called an electrode is used to lay the weld.
 During the process, both the electrode and the metal workpiece melt, forming a weld pool.
 This molten pool then cools to form a sturdy joint between the two metals.
 Typically, welders will use pure argon gas to shield the weld, which prevents the weld pool from causing a chemical reaction with other gases.